canonical/microceph/docs/tutorial/get-started.rst

    use_https = False
    EOF

-Instead of running this command, you can of course also set up the configuration file using your favorite editor.
+Instead of running this command, you can of course also set up the configuration file using your favourite editor.

 This configuration will do the following: